RaviTambade/SDM/sourcecontrol.md

  <details>
   <summary>1.
 What is GIT version control? </summary>
-  <p>• GIT version control allows you to track the history of a collection of files (code files).
+  <p>GIT version control allows you to track the history of a collection of files (code files).</p>
-• It supports creating different versions of file collection.
-Each version captures a snapshot of the files at a certain point of time and You can revert the collection of files using the snapshot.
-(You can develop the code in different versions of java. and you can merge in Git)
+<p>It supports creating different versions of file collection.
+Each version captures a
+snapshot of the files at a certain point of time and You can revert the collection of files using the snapshot.
+(You can develop the code in different versions of java. and you can merge in Git)</p>
-• VCS allows you to switch between these versions.
-These versions are stored in a specific place, typically called as repository.
+<p> VCS allows you to switch between these versions.
+These versions are stored in a
+specific place, typically called as repository.
 (You can switch between different versions of java in between development process</p>
 </details>